sap-tutorials/Tutorials/tutorials/teched-google-cloud-run-3/teched-google-cloud-run-3.md

   - How to create an HDI container from the command line in SAP HANA, express edition
   - How to create access keys for your HDI connection

-HANA Deployment Infrastructure containers store both design-time representations of database artifacts and their runtime objects.
+SAP HANA Deployment Infrastructure (or `HDI` for short) containers store both design-time representations of database artifacts and their runtime objects.
+See [SAP HANA documentation for more information](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.04/en-US/e28abca91a004683845805efc2bf967c.html).

 You have created the design-time artifacts using CDS files in the previous tutorial.
 HDI containers provide access to the physical schema and objects within it through specific, auto-generated technical users and their passwords.
-You will now create an HDI container, connect to it from your application in Google Cloud Run to deploy the `.hdbcds` files into the database, have the HANA Deployment Infrastructure create the tables and fill them with sample data.
+You will now create an HDI container, connect to it from your application in Google Cloud Run to deploy the `.hdbcds` files into the database, have the HANA Deployment Infrastructure create the database tables and populate them with some sample data.

 **These tutorials are meant to be completed at the Developer Garage at SAP TechEd.** The experts at the Google Cloud booth will provide you with access to an account.